Spokenvote/spokenvote/README.md

 ## Developers

-This project is an open source project of Spokenvote.org, supported in large measure by the efforts of RailsForCharity.org.
+This project is an open source project of Spokenvote.org, having received significant support from RailsForCharity.org.

 ## FAQ